mcharouk/aws/DevelopingOnAWS/Labs.md

 # Lab 1

+## Description

+* configure permissions on Cloud9 that will be used to execute commands (EC2 instance profile)
+* check explorer, by using EC2 instance as profile
+* verify permissions by executing s3 commands
+* add permissions to current user and check the effect on command (delete s3 bucket)

+## Tasks

 Analyzing Environment

 * Sometimes 2 cmds are presented are options.
 Only one works, solution is at the end of the lab